Netcracker/KubeMarine/documentation/Maintenance.md

   The target version must also be the latest patch version supported by Kubemarine.
   For example, upgrade is allowed from v1.26.7 to v1.26.11, or from v1.26.7 to v1.27.8, or from v1.26.7 to v1.28.4 through v1.27.8,
   but not from v1.26.7 to v1.27.1 as v1.27.1 is not the latest supported patch version of Kubernetes v1.27.
-* Since Kubernetes v1.25 doesn't support PSP, any clusters with `PSP` enabled must be migrated to `PSS` **before the upgrade** procedure running.
-For more information see the [Admission Migration Procedure](#admission-migration-procedure).
-The migration procedure is very important for Kubernetes cluster.
-If the solution doesn't have appropriate description about what `PSS` profile should be used for every namespace, it is better not to migrate from PSP for a while.

 ### Upgrade Procedure Parameters